file-format/Products/content/en/audio/go/goaudio/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Create Audio Sine Wave via Free GO API</h2>
 <p>GoAudio allows GO developers to create audio sine waves from their own Go applications.
 In order to generate this, you can call math.Sin(x) method of the API and pass x as radians.
-To get the sine wave out of this method, you need to interate over a range.</p>
+To get the sine wave out of this method, you need to iterate over a range.</p>

 {{< /SinglePage/PageBody/features/text >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}